A condition which can affect men and women. The image offers a guide, although individual symptoms may appear a little different.

 Confocal microscopy is also helpful in mapping the affected area at different stages.
 Improving outcome, by reducing rates of incomplete excision from a conventional approach and rates of recurrence.

-Although EMPD is not dangerous in the sense that melanoma is, there can be serious cases, or links to other cancers and the condition is debilitating.
+Although EMPD is not dangerous in the sense that melanoma is, there can be serious, or debilitating cases, the condition is also linked to other cancers.
 Using suitable diagnostic tools makes sense and leads to correct ongoing care.

 Treatment For EMPD